Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 Solar Collectors

-First, these capture heat from sunlight.
+These collect heat from sunlight.

 Heat-Carrying Fluid

-Next, this fluid absorbs heat and carries it through the system.
+This special fluid absorbs heat and carries it through the system.

 Pipes and Pump